Cronshy History, Family Crest & Coats of Arms

 The surname Cronshy was first found in Lancashire at Cranshaw (Cronkshaw) in the parish of Rochdale or Bury.
 One of the first records of the name was William de Crounkeshawe who was listed there in 1412.

 Cranshaws Castle or Cranshaws Tower is a 15th-century pele near the village of Cranshaws in Berwickshire, Scotland.
 The castle is thought to be the inspiration for "Ravenswood Castle", home of Edgar, the hero of Sir Walter Scott's tragedy the Bride of Lammermoor.

 Early History of the Cronshy family

-Another 231 words (16 lines of text) covering the years 1590, 1610, 1667, 1612 and 1649 are included under the topic Early Cronshy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cronshy research.
+Another 116 words (8 lines of text) covering the years 1590, 1572, 1626, 1610, 1667, 1612 and 1649 are included under the topic Early Cronshy History in all our PDF Extended History products and printed products wherever possible.

 Cronshy Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Cronshy has been spelled many different ways, including Crawshaw, Crawshay, Crawshawe, Cranshaw, Crankshaw and many more.

 Early Notables of the Cronshy family (pre 1700)